-As of March 2013 (updated 2016) the ACMG specifically recommends testing for the following list of 59 specific genes for 31 diseases/disorders in which findings would have medical benefit for the patients and families of patients.
+As of March 2013 (V1.0) (updated 2016 (V2.0) and 2021 (V3.0)) the American College of Medical Genetics and Genomics (ACMG) specifically recommends minimum evaluation, in the context of exome/genome sequencing, for the following list of 73 specific genes for 37 diseases/disorders in which findings would have medical benefit for the patients and families of patients.
 These genes include some cancer or tumor syndromes, some connective tissue diseases, cardiomyopathies, and arrhythmias.
 Some of these conditions have onset in adulthood and an individual may not have recognizable features now.
 These disorders were selected because there may be changes in medical management for an individual if the individual is known to have a genetic susceptibility to one or more of these disorders.
 Details regarding individual genes on this list will be provided to you upon request.

-Hereditary breast and ovarian cancer BRCA1, BRCA2
+Hereditary breast and ovarian cancer BRCA1, BRCA2, PALB2

 Li-Fraumeni syndrome TP3

 Familial adenomatous polyposis APC

 Peutz-Jeghers syndrome STK11

 Lynch syndrome MLH1, MSH2, MSH6, PMS2

-MYH-associated polyposis MUTYH
+MUTYH-associated polyposis MUTYH (2 variants)

-Juvenile polyposis BMPR1A, SMAD4
+Juvenile polyposis syndrome BMPR1A, SMAD4

-Von Hippel-Lindau syndrome VHL
+von Hippel-Lindau syndrome VHL

 Multiple endocrine neoplasia type 1 MEN1

 Multiple endocrine neoplasia type 2 RET

 PTEN hamartoma tumor syndrome PTEN

 Retinoblastoma RB1

-Hereditary paraganglioma-pheochromocytoma syndrome SDHD, SDHAF2, SDHC, SDHB
+Hereditary paraganglioma- SDHD, SDHAF2, SDHC, SDHB, MAX,

+pheochromocytomasyndrome TMEM127

 Tuberous sclerosis complex TSC1, TSC2

 WT1-related Wilms tumor WT1

 Neurofibromatosis type 2 NF2

-Vascular, Ehlers Danlos syndrome COL3A1
+Ehlers Danlos syndrome, vascular type COL3A1

 Familial thoracic aortic aneurysm ACTA2, MYH11

 Marfan syndrome FBN1

 Loeys-Dietz syndrome TGFBR1, TGFBR2, SMAD3

-Hypertrophic cardiomyopathy, dilated cardiomyopathy MYBPC3, MYH7, TNNT2, TNNI3, TPM1, MYL3, ACTC1, PRKAG2, GLA, MYL2, LMNA

-Catecholaminergic polymorphic ventricular tachycardia RYR2